newrelic/relibank/README.md

 Chaos Mesh gets installed automatically and includes pre-built experiments in `chaos_mesh/experiments/`.

-Access the dashboard at http://localhost:2333 to:
+Access the dashboard at http://localhost:2333, or on the scenario page at http://localhost:8000 to:
 - Kill random pods
 - Inject network latency
 - Stress CPU/memory